conwetlab/FIWARE-CKAN-Extensions/doc/installation-administration-guide.rst

 .. _Catalogue page for this GEi: https://catalogue.fiware.org/enablers/ckan
 .. _GitHub Issues: https://github.com/conwetlab/FIWARE-CKAN-Extensions/issues/new

-The current version of the software has been tested in CKAN versions 2.3 to 2.7
+The current version of the software has been tested in CKAN versions 2.6 and 2.7

 ------
 OAuth2